candlecorp/apex-rust-poc/README.md

 ## Step 1) Specify your input and output format.

-Edit the `shopify.apexlang` file to change the input and output format to your expected types.
+Edit the `types.apexlang` file to change the input and output format to your expected types.

 ## Step 2) Generate code automatically